cmake-basis/BASIS/doc/howto/buildoptions.rst

     such optional package a ``USE_<Package>`` option is added by BASIS if this package was found on your system.
 It can be set to OFF in order to disable the use of this optional dependency by this software.

+The following BASIS specific options are available when building packages.
+For the full set of options and descriptions use the ccmake_ tool.
+For CMake_ specific options see the documentation for your CMake installation.

 ======================